 Platinum is the ideal choice as this beautiful metal is the whitest and strongest.
 It is also the rarest and heaviest – and if you have the budget it is excellent for engagement rings, wedding rings, eternity rings and diamond settings.
 Currently, due to the recent disproportionate increases in the price of Gold and Palladium compared to Platinum, some items that we are now quoting to produce are actually costing close to or less in Platinum than if they were made in 18ct White Gold or Palladium.

 Traditionally in recent times, the alternative to Platinum has been white gold.
 Many people think it’s mined this colour, but it is in fact an alloy created by mixing gold (which is yellow) with white metals such as Palladium and Silver.
-Correctly proportioned these turn the yellow gold quite a white colour, but the completed item still needs to be Rhodium Plated (a very white, thin but hard, precious metal coating) to give the white look of Platinum.
+Correctly proportioned these turn the yellow gold an off-white colour, so the completed item then needs to be plated with Rhodium; a very white, thin but hard, precious metal coating, to give it the very white look of Platinum.

 Depending on what alloy of white gold a manufacturer might use, the underlying colour beneath the Rhodium plate can vary greatly and we can explain the way to avoid issues with this to you.

-So to help you choose, call in and we will share our depth of knowledge and expertise to help you make the right choice.
+So to help you choose, feel free to call in and we will share our depth of knowledge and expertise to help you make the right choice.